Academic Misconduct covers many things including plagiarism/self-plagiarism, cheating in exams, falsifying research data and collusion.

 I've received an allegation of Academic Misconduct

 If you receive a letter with an allegation of Academic Misconduct, you will be asked to complete and return a 'Response to Allegations form'.
 Your response will then be considered without you attending the Academic Conduct Panel that will make a decision about your case.
-Our guide to preparing an Academic Conduct Panel statement remains a good guide to completing your response form.
+Our guide to preparing an Academic Conduct Response Form provides guidance on completing your response form.

 Our service can advise you on your situation and help you with preparing your response.